wotakumoe/wotaku/glossary/manga.md

 ### 4-Koma

 4-Koma (a.k.a.
-Yonkoma manga) features four panels, follows a specific pattern where every four panels lead up to a punchline.
-These are generally read up-down instead of traditional right-left.
+Yonkoma manga) features four panels and follows a specific pattern where every four panels lead up to a punchline.
+These are generally read up-down instead of the traditional right-left.
 The right column is always the starting column.
-It can be single column or double column.
+It can be a single column or a double column.
 For some manga or omake, it may follow right to left a.k.a. the traditional way.

 ![Mousou Telepathy ch.
 622 (left), Tsurezure Children ch.
 20 (center) & Komi-san wa Komyushou Desu. ch 382 (right)](/glossary/panel/4koma.png)

-To easily understand the reading order, you can look for the space between rows or column.
+To easily understand the reading order, you can look for the space between rows or columns.
 If the column has more space, then it's up to down.
 If otherwise, then right to left.

 ![](/glossary/panel/4komagrid.png)

-Occasionally, panel sizes or column gaps may exhibit variations, resulting in a change in the reading direction
+Occasionally, panel sizes or column gaps may exhibit variations, resulting in a change in the reading direction.

 ![](/glossary/panel/4komapanels.png)